-Salida is a town full of charm, thus you may find yourself lingering for a bit.
-All services can be found here making this a great place to base yourself and plan your road trip further, should you want to camp or hike in the mountains.
-From Salida head West along US 50 and chug up lofty Monarch pass, topping out at 11,312 feet.
-The road descends into a narrow valley where it skirts Tomichi Creek on the way to the town of Gunnison.
+Itinerary: Salida, Colorado is a town full of charm and you may find yourself lingering here for a bit.
+Plenty of services make this a great place to base yourself while planning your road trip further.
+From Salida head west on U.S. Highway 50 and as ascend lofty Monarch pass, topping out at 11,312 feet.
+This soon descends into a narrow valley skirting Tomichi Creek on the way to the town of Gunnison.

 This part of Colorado offers amazing opportunities for hiking and camping.
-Use Alltrails and Allstays to find your perfect adventure because there are simply too many to list here.
-Fortunately, there are also plenty of scenic viewing areas as well; stop and admire the grandeur all around as you consider your hiking and camping (or lodging) choices.
+You’ll also find plenty of scenic viewing areas on the Million Dollar Highway to stop and admire the grandeur around as you consider your hiking, camping or lodging choices.

-Because of your cautious driving you are now ready to enjoy the lovely town of Silverton in one piece.
-The downtown is full of colorful old wooden buildings that certainly must have been general stores, hotels, hard-drinking saloons and perhaps even a haberdashery or two back in the day.
-Silverton is a very small town and a great place to get out of your vehicle and walk around.
+Your cautious driving means you made it to the lovely town of Silverton in one piece.
+Downtown is full of colorful old wooden buildings that certainly must have been general stores, hotels, hard-drinking saloons and perhaps even a haberdashery or two back in the day.
+Silverton is a very small town and a great place to get out and walk around for bit.

-US 550 slowly descends to Durango, where the boisterous mountain scenery gives way to rather muted high grassland.
-The town of Durango does a good job serving as the last hurrah along this epic southwest road trip.
-You may find yourself pondering the last 235 miles over dinner and a drink, perhaps anticipating your next epic journey.
-You are now situated to enter New Mexico just south of Durango, should you wish.
+U.S. Highway 550 slowly descends to the great town of Durango, where boisterous mountain scenery gives way to muted high grassland.
+Durango does a good job serving as the last hurrah along this epic southwest road trip.
+You may find yourself pondering the last 235 miles over dinner and a drink, perhaps anticipating your next journey.
+You’re now situated to enter New Mexico just south of Durango.

 This area of the U.S. is certainly full of more famous Southwest road trips however ours are worth consideration, too.
 We simply happened upon these routes and were surprised by how significant they were.
 So, your perfect road trip experience is even closer than than you think!